aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 action(log,alert) protocol(ip,tcp,udp,icmp,any) src IP src port direction(-&gt;,&lt;&gt;)

-> for example: `alert tcp any any -> any any` to make an alert for all TCP traffic, or “alert tcp any any -&gt; 192.168.0.1 23”\* to make an alert for connections to telnet on the given IP address
+> for example: `alert tcp any any -> any any` to make an alert for all TCP traffic, or "alert tcp any any -&gt; 192.168.0.1 23"\* to make an alert for connections to telnet on the given IP address

 and body =

-> `option; option: “parameter”; ...`
+> `option; option: "parameter"; ...`

 The most common options are:

-> `msg: “message to display”`
+> `msg: "message to display"`

 and, to search the packet’s content:

-> `content: “some text to search for”`
+> `content: "some text to search for"`

 To set the type of alert: